ayush-rudani/Resume-Builder/README.md

-# WDW_Project
-**Online Resume Builder**
+#**Online Resume Builder**
-This Online resume builder is simplifies the task of creating a resume for individuals to help the job seekers to creates a professional resume for them.
-Individuals just have to fill up a form that specifies questions from all required fields such as personal questions, educational, qualities, interest, skills and so on.
-The answers provided by the users are stored and the system automatically generates a well structured resume.
-Users have option to create resume in any format and file.
+This online resume builder simplifies the work of making a resume for job seekers by help them in creating a professional resume.
+Individuals must simply complete a form that includes questions from all needed fields, including personal questions, educational questions, traits, interests, and skills, among others.
+The answers given by the users are saved, and the system generates a well-structured resume automatically.
+Users can produce resumes in any format and file type.